 Clear Path is CESER’s annual cornerstone all-hazards energy security and resilience exercise series.

 The Clear Path series is the principal forum for enhancing the energy sector’s ability to work together in response to catastrophic incidents.
 The series examines the energy sector’s response and restoration roles, responsibilities, and plans and procedures following a major incident, stressing interdependencies between multiple critical infrastructure sectors.
 Each year, Clear Path presents response officials from a diverse array of challenging exercise scenarios, allowing them to build upon and validate improvements made in response to lessons learned from previous exercises and real-world incidents.
 CESER strives to ensure that each new edition of Clear Path presents an increasingly realistic and challenging experience for all participants.

 The continued success of Clear Path is predicated on the resolute support and involvement from federal, state, and local municipality government partners, cross-sector entities, and private sector organizations.
-To date, CESER has engaged over 800 energy sector and cross-infrastructure sector partners.
+Since 2013, CESER has engaged over 1,600 energy sector and cross-infrastructure sector partners.

 Liberty Eclipse is the Department of Energy’s cybersecurity-focused exercise series.